 4. Create an effective Google Shopping campaign structure.

 Campaign structure shows how many campaigns you have, the products you are promoting in each of them, the number of ad groups you have, etc. Improving the campaign structure helps you to bid on products and search terms profitable to your business.
 It will help you know how to organize your product details to match your goals.
+An effective campaign structure also includes a team with clearly defined goals and duties.
+If you have a team that works in different shifts, ensure that you use scheduling software to allot and track work for the campaign.

 Above is the Google shopping guide for your business.
 Google shopping is one of the best ways to get your products in front of the right audience.
 People can see your product image, read the description, and click on your store to check it out.
 This helps to increase conversion rates (30% higher than text ads) tremendously.